-WHEREFORE, Plaintiff respectfully requests that the Court enter judgment in her favor and:
+WHEREFORE, Plaintiffs respectfully request that the Court enter judgment in their favor and:

-1. Certify this action as a class action under Federal Rule of Civil Procedure 23.

-2. Declare, pursuant to 28 U.S.C. § 2201, that Defendants' actions, as set forth above, violate the Establishment and Free Speech Clauses of the First Amendment to the United States Constitution, and the Fifth Amendment right to privacy, liberty, and informational privacy;

-Enter a Temporary Restraining Order preventing Defendants from obstructing J.D.'s access to abortion;

-4. Enter a preliminary injunction as to the Plaintiff Class;
+- 1. Certify this action as a class action under Federal Rule of Civil Procedure 23. - 2.
+Declare, pursuant to 28 U.S.C. § 2201, that Defendants' actions, as set forth above, violate the Establishment and Free Speech Clauses of the First Amendment to the United States Constitution, and the Fifth Amendment right to privacy, liberty, and informational privacy; - 3.
+Enter a Temporary Restraining Order preventing Defendants from obstructing Jane Moe's access to abortion; - 4.
+Enter a preliminary injunction as to the Plaintiff Class;